unswnick/project/README.md

 ## Group and project information

 ### Group members and zIDs
-- Member 1 (zID1) - Group leader
+- Katelyn Kemp 1 (z5459347) - Group leader
+- David Valido Ramos (z5516338) - Researcher
-- Member 2 (zID2) - role
+- Shanjay Perinpanathan (z5339723) - Researcher
-- Member 3 (zID3) - role
+- Nick Mutton (z5549371) - Coder
-- Member 4 (zID4) - role
+- Senarath Seelanatha (z5595581) - Coder
-- Member 5 (zID5) - role
+- Waseem Alashqar (z5514810) - Coder

 ### Brief project description

-Describe your project in one paragraph.
+This project took the concepts of a hybrid model to improve AEMO’s short-term electricity demand forecast by incorporating modelling the AEMO forecast errors in a subsequent model and adding these the AEMO’s forecast to produce a more accurate prediction.
+The project found that for all models tested, modelling the errors improved the accuracy of the short-term forecast improved.

 ## Repository structure